Tominous/SpigotWebSocket/README.md

-With this Plugin can you control you Server from every Computer in the WorldWideWeb.
+With this Plugin can you control your Server from every Computer in the WorldWideWeb.
 To use it, just put it into you 'plugins'-folder and reload the server.
 Then is a Config generated, and you can edit it.
 Here is a example-config below:
 Config:
 ```
 Code (YAML):